We protect Alaska’s wildlife through citizen mobilization, advocacy, and education.

 Alaska is home to a unique and spectacular array of aquatic and terrestrial wildlife species.
 The Alaska Wildlife Alliance (AWA) advocates for healthy ecosystems, scientifically and ethically managed to protect our wildlife for present and future generations.

-View our calendar of online events to learn about Alaska’s wildlife from home and outside
+View our calendar of events for opportunities to learn about Alaska’s wildlife at home or online

 Species Spotlights